 - Budgets and fee ranges

-- Fees and deal points between synch agents and their clients
+- Fees between synch agents and their clients

 - Which synch agents seek a transfer of copyright(s) for their services, and under what circumstances